4-Methyl-2,4-bis(4-hydroxyphenyl)pent-1-ene

-4-Methyl-2,4-bis(4-hydroxyphenyl)pent-1-ene (MBP) is a metabolite of the plastic Bisphenol A (BPA).
+4-Methyl-2,4-bis(4-hydroxyphenyl)pent-1-ene (MBP) is a metabolite of bisphenol A (BPA).
 MBP has potent estrogenic activity in vitro and in vivo, up to thousandfold stronger than BPA.
 It may also play a role in neuronal cell apoptosis and may increase risk for several forms of cancer.

 Structure and reactivity

 MBP is a phenol derivative with a 3D structure similar to progesterone.
 It therefore also shows a similar reactivity and binding to progesterone binding sites in the body.
 Due to its increased length compared to BPA, MBP binds stronger to progesterone binding sites than the unmetabolized BPA.

-Synthesis & metabolism
+Synthesis and metabolism

 BPA is manufactured by acid catalyzed condensation of acetone and phenol, the industrially scaled process is widely known and studied.
 After ingestion of BPA mammals can metabolize it to form MBP as one of the major active metabolites.
-A synthetic way to make MBP has also been reported by Dai et al. In this research, BPA is heated to 240 °C under reduced pressure and in the presence of a catalytic amount of sodium hydroxide.
+A synthetic way to make MBP has also been reported.
+In this research, BPA is heated to 240 °C under reduced pressure and in the presence of a catalytic amount of sodium hydroxide.
 The formed 4-isopropenylphenol then dimerizes to form MBP.